Bladder Cancer

 Diagnosis

 The process of finding out if you have bladder cancer and learning as much as possible about it is called diagnosis and staging.
 A complete diagnosis usually takes more than one doctor’s visit.
-It may involve scans, blood tests, and a biopsy.
+It may involve radiology scans, blood tests, and a bladder biopsy.
 Your doctor will work with a team to figure out if you have cancer.
-They will also determine the type and subtype, and if and where it has spread.
+They will also determine the type and subtype of your cancer cells, known as the pathology, and if and where it has spread.

-Your health care team will want a detailed medical history if they suspect bladder cancer.
-They will then run tests to learn as much as they can about your bladder cancer.
+Your healthcare team will want a detailed medical history if they suspect bladder cancer.
+They will then order tests to learn as much as they can about your bladder cancer.
 This process may include:

 Physical exam – The exam will include questions about your medical history and any symptoms you may be experiencing.